microsoft/WhatTheHack/xxx-MasteringLinux/Coach/README.md

 	 - Learn about package management and common activites such as update package distribution lists, install and uninstall packages.
 1. Challenge 12: **[Setting up a webserver](../Coach/Solution-12.md)**
 	 - In this challenge we will setting up a webserver and deploy a simple php application into it.
 The usage of SSL could be a plus.

+## Coach Prerequisites

+This hack has pre-reqs that a coach is responsible for understanding and/or setting up BEFORE hosting an event.
+Please review the [What The Hack Hosting Guide](https://aka.ms/wthhost) for information on how to host a hack event.

+The guide covers the common preparation steps a coach needs to do before any What The Hack event, including how to properly configure Microsoft Teams.

+### Student Resources

+Before the hack, it is the Coach's responsibility to download and package up the contents of the \`/Student/Resources\` folder of this hack into a "Resources.zip" file.
+The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.

+Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)

+**NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
+The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

+### Additional Coach Prerequisites (Optional)

+*Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment.*

+## Azure Requirements

+This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
+These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

+*Please list Azure subscription requirements.*

+*For example:*

+- Azure resources that will be consumed by a student implementing the hack's challenges
+- Azure permissions required by a student to complete the hack's challenges.

+## Suggested Hack Agenda (Optional)

+*This section is optional.
+You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
+For example:*

+- Sample Day 1
+	- Challenge 1 (1 hour)
+	- Challenge 2 (30 mins)
+	- Challenge 3 (2 hours)
+- Sample Day 2
+	- Challenge 4 (45 mins)
+ 	- Challenge 5 (1 hour)
+ 	- Challenge 6 (45 mins)

+## Repository Contents

+*The default files & folders are listed below.
+You may add to this if you want to specify what is in additional sub-folders you may add.*

+- \`./Coach\`
+  - Coach's Guide and related files
+- \`./Coach/Solutions\`
+  - Solution files with completed example answers to a challenge
+- \`./Student\`
+  - Student's Challenge Guide
+- \`./Student/Resources\`
+  - Resource files, sample code, scripts, etc meant to be provided to students.
+(Must be packaged up by the coach and provided to students at start of event)